Uses the patient’s own fat tissue to increase volume in selected facial areas. The degree of visible change varies between individuals.

 Common reasons people consider fat grafting include:

-We’ll discuss your concerns, review your health, and outline a treatment plan tailored to your goals.
+We’ll discuss your concerns, review your health, and outline possible approaches based on clinical assessment and anatomy.

-You’ll receive detailed pre-operative information and instructions to help ensure safety and optimal healing.
+You’ll receive detailed pre-operative information to support preparation and recovery.

 Performed under local or general anaesthesia, fat is carefully harvested, purified, and injected into the desired facial areas.
 The technique and amount of fat transferred vary based on your needs.

 Swelling and bruising are common in the first 1–2 weeks.
 Recovery times differ between individuals.
-Detailed aftercare guidance and follow-up visits will help monitor healing and results.
+Detailed aftercare guidance and follow-up visits will monitor healing and recovery.

-Some of the transferred fat may be reabsorbed by the body, and the final result can vary between individuals.
+A proportion of transferred fat may be reabsorbed by the body.
+Final volume and contour vary between individuals and cannot be guaranteed.

 You may need to avoid certain medications, abstain from smoking, and ensure you're healthy.
 We’ll provide detailed guidance.